Vidiprinter: Implementation

-The vidiprinter is also seen when a lot of midweek games are being played.
-Since 1998 Sky Sports has broadcast a midweek version of Soccer Saturday, Soccer Special, and the vidiprinter is on screen from 7:45 pm until around 9:45pm (later on English Cup nights).
-The BBC also shows a midweek edition of its scores service called Midweek Final Score although the programme is a text and graphics service with audio coming from BBC Radio 5 Live.
-Both channels produce editions of their scores programmes on Boxing Day, New Year's Day and Easter Monday as a full set of English games (plus Scottish games on Boxing Day) take place on those three bank holiday afternoons.
+Both also show their vidiprinter when a lot of midweek games are being played.
+Since 1998 Sky Sports has broadcast a midweek version of Soccer Saturday, Soccer Special, and the vidiprinter is on screen from 7:45 pm until around 9:45 pm, although it can appear for extended periods depending on the games taking place that night.
+Since 2007 the BBC has also shown a midweek edition of its scores service called Midweek Final Score although the programme is a text and graphics service with audio coming from BBC Radio 5 Live.
+Both channels produce editions of their scores programmes on Boxing Day and New Year's Day as a full set of English games (plus Scottish games on Boxing Day) take place on these bank holiday afternoons.

-Neither broadcaster produces a football scores service on Sundays even though all of the top Premier League clashes now happen on Sundays, as well as other Premier League, Championship, FA Cup and Scottish games and the entire women’s football programme.
-The only exception has been the final day of the Premier League season due to the final set of fixtures being played on a Sunday although since the BBC regained the rights for the FA Cup in 2014–15, a Sunday edition has been broadcast on the weekends of the first and second rounds of the competition with the vidiprinter seen on-screen when the FA Cup games are in progress.
-However in late 2020, Sky Sports News' Sports Sunday programme, which airs between 12noon and 6pm and focusses on all of the day's sport as well as the afternoon's football, began displaying the vidiprinter throughout the programme.